akmn35/new.dist/README.md

 #> [1] 0.1828223
 ```

-`pdld` Distribution function for the Discrete Lindley Distribution with
+`pdld` Distribution function for the Discrete Lindley distribution with
 theta parameter.

 ``` r